 From the Treatment Room: Common Questions We Hear From Anorexia Clients

-Although every client is different, here are five anorexia FAQs we often hear from clients at Columbus Park, together with short responses:
+Although every client is different, here are five anorexia questions we often hear from clients at Columbus Park and short responses for each one.

 1. “Why can’t I stop thinking about food?”

 That’s what happens when your body is starving.